 Luckily for me, around 2004 I was a spectator at one of Dr Andrew McLean’s demonstrations in Cornwall - and it was like the Holy Grail!
 Here I heard Andrew talking about how horses learn - to understand first what motivates them to act - what rewards them - what they actually need and want in life.
 To know the simplicity of behaviour.
 In the case of my bolting/galloping mare = she just hadn't been taught a good stop.

-Andrew bridged the gap for me from learning theory to application for horse behaviour.
+Andrew bridged the gap for me from learning theory to the application on horse behaviour.
 Knowing horses don't think at all like we do was the best bit of information I could've heard.
 I wanted to know more!!

 Imagine my disappointment then, when I realised Andrew lived in Australia.
 No plans for me moving across the world existed back in 2004, I can tell you.

 Yet here I am, 16 years later...lucky enough to have not only met Andrew but have been trained by him through the Diploma of Equitation Science.
 I can tell you, my first ride with Andrew I actually forgot how to mount I was so nervous.
 My husband said later "Did Andrew ask you if you'd ever ridden before?" it was so embarrassing.
 I'm sure Andrew pretended not to notice.

 My direction went around horses for a while (children, work, life!) and led me to my Masters in Teaching.

-Funny how life works, as I find my way back to my true passion and combine teaching with horses.
+Funny how life works, as I found my way back to my true passion and now combine teaching with horses.
 I have had the privilege of working alongside some amazing teachers over the 7 years of my teaching career, all who have made me improve everyday.
 Now it is my colleagues of Equitation Science practitioners and those new friends along the way who inspire me.

 And learning.
 ALWAYS learning.
 Re-creating for myself and others that feeling of galloping Black Beauty across the moors as an 8 year old.
 Still asking a million questions along the way and wanting to always do more for the horse.